Office of the General Counsel Position Announcements

 Your resume and supporting documentation will be used to determine whether you meet the position qualifications listed on this announcement.
 Salary will be commensurate with education and experience.

 - You must possess a Juris Doctorate (J.D.) from an accredited ABA law school.

 - You must have been admitted to a bar in one of the highest courts of a State, U. S. Commonwealth, U.S. territories, or the District of Columbia and be in good standing.

 - Possess substantial familiarity with healthcare law, regulations and policy; Indian law; employment law; administrative or federal court litigation.
 Preference is given to candidates with significant litigation experience; strong academics; outstanding organizational, time management, and interpersonal skills; demonstrated ability to work in a cooperative and collegial manner with colleagues and supervisors; superior legal writing and research ability; and a demonstrated commitment to professionalism, ethics, civility and public service.

 Conditions of Employment:

-Must maintain active bar membership in good standing throughout employment in the Office of the General Counsel.
+- Must maintain an active bar membership and be in good standing throughout employment in the Office of the General Counsel.

-To be considered for this position, you must submit the electronic copies of the following documents to Procurementapps@hhs.gov by 11:59 p.m. on the closing date of this announcement:
+Please submit the following documents to OGCDallasHR@hhs.gov to receive full consideration by 11:59 p.m. on the closing date of the announcement:

 - Cover letter